Jastreb07/refind-bootloader-handheld-pc/README.md

 ---

+## ⚠️ Disclaimer

+This project is provided **"as is"** without warranty of any kind.

+By using these scripts and tools, you acknowledge that:

+- You are responsible for any changes made to your system.
+- The author(s) of this project **accept no liability** for potential issues, including (but not limited to) data loss, boot failures, or system instability.
+- Always create proper backups before modifying your EFI or bootloader settings.

+Use at your own risk.

+---

 > Built for handheld tinkerers who want a bootloader as polished as their hardware.

----

 Custom rEFInd bootloader themes, configurations, and tools tailored for modern gaming handheld PCs.
 This project provides a clean, controller-friendly bootloader experience — ideal for dual-boot setups with Windows, SteamOS, and Bazzite OS.